kenilpatepy/Material-You-Apps/README.md

 ---

 ## 🧋 Post List
-I didn't expect the list to get so much stars UwU, I might take a lot of time to update this list, lots of personal stuff right now. and the fact i wanna add as much as possibe! as for design: im not very good with markdown or HTML.
+I didn't expect the list to get so much stars QwQ, I might take a lot of time to update this list, lots of personal stuff right now. and the fact i wanna add as much as possibe! as for design: im not very good with markdown or HTML.
 I mean, i know the basics, isn't that enough?! hopefully i can make it look pretty good!

 ### 💖 Special thanks to these Sources